knightbeat/wso2_apim_cicd/README.md

 ### 2. Install the Jenkins server

-Installing jenkins server is straight forward, you can either deploy it as docker or you can get Web application ARchive (WAR) and there are other options too .
+Installing jenkins server is straightforward, you can either deploy it as docker or you can get Web application ARchive (WAR) and there are other options too .
 Please refer to their official [documentation](https://www.jenkins.io/doc/book/installing/) for this.

 ### 3. Install WSO2 API Manager